-FAQs & Residential Guide to Living
+FAQs & Guide to On-Campus Living

 For first-year students, living on campus is a new experience that can be overwhelming at times.
 Here are resources designed to support you and help ease the transition: